stryig0033/LINE-bot-arxiv/README.md

 # LINE-bot-arxiv
-This code enables us to get summarized information about latest papers as to your preferred topic via LINE.
+This code enables us to get summarized information about latest papers as to your preferred topic from arXiv via LINE using GPT.

 The code sets bayesian modeling as a default topic.